deepanshs/mrsimulator/docs/understanding-isotopomers.rst

 .. note::
-    The current version of the `mrsimulator` package does not support coupled spin-systems.
+    The current version of the `mrsimulator` package does not include coupled spin-systems.
 The SpinSystem model for the couplings will be made available when we include the coupled spin-systems to the package.